Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/Nostr Data Vending Machine - A Marketplace for Data Processing.md

 > - Upon acceptance, the user zaps the service provider, tagging the job request

 The [Nostr Data Vending Machine (DVM) NIP](https://github.com/nostr-protocol/nips/blob/67e950a2009e81df1b8c91b0a2ade0596e83f168/vending-machine.md) was created by [PABLOF7z](https://primal.net/p/npub1l2vyh47mk2p0qlsku7hg0vn29faehy9hy34ygaclpn66ukqp3afqutajft).
-He has since [open sourced an implementation of the NIP](https://github.com/pablof7z/nostr-data-vending-machine) (nostr improvement proposal).
+He has since [open sourced an implementation of the NIP](https://github.com/pablof7z/nostr-data-vending-machine).

 The general idea is that nostr can be used as an open communication protocol for broadcasting and coordinating data processing job requests.
 By following the standard defined in the DVM NIP, automated AI agents can watch nostr relays for job requests, complete the task, broadcast the result, and get [zapped as payment](https://nostr.how/en/zaps) for their work.